Frequently Asked Questions About Therapy

 For information on specific services and fees please refer to the online booking site found here.

 For services provided outside of office sessions, such as phone consults and conferences with other professionals the hourly session rate will be charged, please inquire if there is any question about this.
+Therapeutic content should not be sent via email.
+Email is not a secure form of communication and these are issues that should be discussed during the therapy session.

 I am not a doctor.
 I cannot provide a diagnosis or prescribe medication.